Scribbler

 An important character in this time of 1773 to 1800 was not the Peshwa but his Phadnis named Balaji Janardan 'Nana' Phadnis (a Minister in the Peshwa administration) whose position in the Maratha Confederacy gave him an opportunity to enjoy even a bigger influence on things than the Peshwa.
 (He was the regent for the next Peshwa Sawai Madhavrao son of Narayanrao.)

 He was witness of the lost battle of Panipat in 1761, came back to Pune with scars of the war and later with his intellect became the most influential of the Ministers in the Maratha Confederacy.
-He made sure that the tumultuous times of 1773 until his death in 1800 the control on the Confederacy was intact.
+He made sure that the tumultuous years from 1773 until his death in 1800 the control on the Confederacy was intact.
 Never led an army but had the wit to run the whole empire through his negotiation and diplomacy skills.

-The events listed above clearly convey the message that it was not the Mughals from whom the British took over the control India as until the Maratha Confederacy was intact and dominant the British had no chance.
+The events listed above clearly convey the message that it was not the Mughals from whom the British took over the control of India because until the Maratha Confederacy was intact and dominant the British had no chance.
 However, as they say it quite right that all goods things have an end likewise in 1818 we have the transfer of power from the Peshwa to British after the end of third Anglo Maratha war and this became the beginning of the British rule on the whole of India.

-Friday 22 March 2024
+Friday, 22 March 2024

 Swatantryaveer Savarkar

-Wednesday 16 February 2022
+Wednesday, 16 February 2022

 Change is the only Constant